Broomfields/CC-BaseButler/README.md

 ## To Do

-* Work of core disk
+* Isolate program to work from a core disk
 * Actively store all screen text to a file
 * Base rendering from said file - acting as a doubled buffer - will allow for future scrolling
 * Implement spatially-aware rendering (in regards to text lines, and text wrapping)